 Police Criminal Record (PCR) Check:

 A PCR form is usually given to volunteer applicants to self disclose their criminal record.
 This is then sent to the police who will confirm whether their records match what the applicant disclosed.
-It is the least invasive form of record check.
+It is the least invasive form of the record check.
 It will disclose:

 - Criminal sentences that have not received a pardon